rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

   <img src="/blog/2014/08/06/round-the-world-on-us-airways-90k-award/penang_4.jpg" alt="Penang" />
 </div>

+Returning from Penang to Jakarta I used the Malaysian Airlines First Class lounge due to my OneWorld Emerald status (through American Airlines ExecutivePlatinum), even flying economy on a cheap ticket.
+The lounge had a sit-down restaurant and outstanding service.

 ### CGK-TPE on EVA A330 Business Class

-I arrived at Jakarta airport quite early as traffic was far better than my journey into town.
+After a quick overnight in Jakarta, I arrived at Jakarta airport quite early.
 Shortly after my arrival the check-in queue opened, and a lady asked if I was traveling in business class.
 She pulled me out of the line and escorted me to a separate sit-down checkin area for premium passengers departing CGK, where I got my boarding passes for *four flights*:
 CGK-TPE-LAX-PHX-MEX.
 I definitely chuckled at seeing a boarding pass for a US Airways flight Phoenix to Mexicoty City printed on *EVA Airlines card stock*.

 ### Taipei Layover

-I deliberately booked a long layover in Taipei since it was free on the award I booked, and I was looking forward to visiting the original location of Din Tai Fung that my friend Rufo and I visited last time I was in Taipei.
+I deliberately booked a long layover in Taipei since it was free on the award I booked, and I was looking forward to visiting the original location of Din Tai Fung that a friend and I visited last time I was in Taipei.

 I spent my short layover eating delicious dumplings and strolling around the streets of Taipei.